 Kevin Gameiro had the best opening of the match, but after being released by an exquisite Javier Pastore pass, the former Lorient man blasted his shot a foot wide of the post.

-It was PSG who were looking the likelier side to open the scoring, though frequently they would make poor decisions around the box.
-On several occasions, the hosts would break at the visitors in numbers but would either try a tricky pass or would take on an extra defender, inevitably squandering the opening.
+It was PSG which was looking the likelier side to open the scoring, though frequently the team would make poor decisions around the box.
+On several occasions, the home side would break at the visiting side in numbers but would either try a tricky pass or would take on an extra defender, inevitably squandering the opening.

-Lille were bossing plenty of the ball, but they regularly broke against a solid wall of navy-clad defenders on the edge of the home box.
+Lille was bossing plenty of the ball, but it regularly broke against a solid wall of navy-clad defenders on the edge of the home box.
 Idrissa Gueye went for a spectacular drive from range, but Sirugu athletically turned the effort away.

-Stoppage time nearly brought a winning goal for the guests, but wonderful goalkeeping from Sirigu twice denied substitute Ireneusz Jelen.
+Stoppage time nearly brought a winning goal for the visiting side, but wonderful goalkeeping from Sirigu twice denied substitute Ireneusz Jelen.

-The result leaves PSG level on point with Montpellier at the summit of the league and Lille just two marks behind, alongside with Lyon.
+The result leaves PSG level on points with Montpellier at the summit of the league and Lille just two marks behind, alongside Lyon.